tomerwolgithub/question-decomposition-to-sql/README.md

 ## Models 🗂️

 ### QDMR Parser
-The QDMR parser is a T5-large sequence-to-sequence model mapping NL questions to question decompositions.
+The QDMR parser is a T5-large sequence-to-sequence model finetuned to map NL questions to question decompositions.
 The model expects as input two `csv` files as its train and dev sets.
 Use the files from the downloaded Break dataset to train the parser.
 Make sure that you are in the relevant python environment (`requirements_qdmr_parser.txt`).
 To train the QDMR parser configure the following parameters in `train.py`:
 * `data_dir`: path to the directory containing the NL to QDMR datasets
 * `training_set_file`: name of the train set `csv` (e.g. Break train)